jamesrharwood/srqr/items/units_of_study.md

 ---
 id: units-of-study
 title: Units of study
+checklist:
-checklist: Describe the number and relevant characteristics of participants, documents, or events included in the study.
+    text: Describe the number and relevant characteristics of participants, documents, or events included in the study.
 Describe the level of participation.
 ---

 ## What to write